karlrees/docker_bedrockserver/README.md

 If you were using the docker-compose.yml file before, we have changed the docker-compose.yml file somewhat.
 You should probably save your previous version as a reference, download the new version, and readjust the new version to match the changes you made to your previous version.

+Note that docker-compose.yml no longer exists in the repository.
+The expectation is that users will copy the example.docker-compose.yml to docker-compose.yml, either manually or via the setup.sh script.

 ### Changed .env file usage

 Before, certain environment varaibles were always being set from the .env file, which made the defaults in docker-compose kind of pointless.
 I have commented out all values in the .env file.
 Going forward, I suggest you use the .env file only if you want to override the default docker-compose value.

-You would then set up git to ignore the .env file (and docker-compose.yml), so that you could update the project in the future without losing your settings.
+Also, git is now setup to ignore the .env file (and docker-compose.yml), so that you can update the project in the future without losing your settings.

 ## Known Issues